Nazariglez/notan/README.md

 - Support the major platforms at this moment.
 (Web, MacOS, Windows, Linux, Android, iOS)
 - The structure of the lib makes relative easy to add new platforms just replacing the backend dependency.
 (Maybe will be useful for consoles eventually)
 - Provide a basic set of features and also some extras as optional dependency

+## Demo
+//TODO add a youtube video introducing some examples, or interactive ones.

 ## Examples
 ```rust